UW-Madison-DSI/uw-jekyll-theme/README.md

 ## Applications

-The UW Jeckyll Template is intended to support the development of websites for the the following types of University of Wisconsin people and organizations:
+The UW Jekyll Template is intended to support the development of websites for the the following types of University of Wisconsin people and organizations:

 - department
 - lab